oberd/ecsy/README.md

 Flags:
       --config string   config file (default is $HOME/.ecsy.yaml)

-Use "ecsy [command] --help" for more information about a command
+Use "ecsy [command] --help" for more information about a command.
 ```

 #### Installation (OSX only for now)